JakobMick/obsidian-file-indicators/README.md

 # Obsidian File Indicators

-Add costum indicators to your file explorer.
+Add costum indicators to the file explorer.